nathankellenicki/node-smartplay/notes/FIRMWARE.md

 **FNV-1a content hashing** (`0x4E9B8`): Init `0x811C9DC5`, per byte XOR then multiply `0x01000193`.
 Used for fast content signature comparison.

-#### Stream 1: Content Identity (6 bytes + type_byte → script selection)
+#### Stream 1: Content Identity (6 bytes + type_byte → housekeeping)

-The ASIC decrypts the tag and produces a **6-byte content identity** — a 48-bit value that identifies the content experience.
+The ASIC decrypts the tag and produces a **6-byte content identity** — a 48-bit opaque value used for change detection and PRNG seeding, not as the primary driver of gameplay logic (see [FLOW.md](../notes/FLOW.md)).
 The firmware treats this as an **opaque identifier** — no sub-field extraction (no AND-masks, shifts, or modular arithmetic on the bytes).
 It is used for equality comparison, XOR hashing, and wildcard detection.
 Two parallel extraction paths exist:

 **ROM content identity reader** (`0x13E48`): Calls EM9305 mask ROM function at `0xffdfd164`, which returns a pointer to 6 bytes populated by the ASIC after tag decryption.
 Assembles into content_lo (u32 LE from bytes[0..3]) and content_hi (u16 LE from bytes[4..5], zero-extended).
 Called from 9 sites including boot init (`0x27A90`), play engine init (`0x4F93C`), BLE notification builder (`0x118F8`), content hash computation (`0x1A4D8`), and TLV entry handler (`0xEC16`).